azra-l/festival-fanatic/README.md

 - ✅ Live festival data from a curated source so that our team did not have to manually input date, time, location, and lineup of possible festivals and event
 - ✅ Implement Spotify OAuth to retrieve a user's running list of top artists rather than having to manually input artists (one click user experience)
 - ✅ Components were custom designed (basic components like buttons, etc. Material UI and Font Awesome icons were used) and matched colour scheme of the app
-- ❌ Implement Apple Music integration - limited API support to find a users top artists
+- ❌ Implement Apple Music integration - limited API support to find a user's top artists

 ---